Learning Disentangled Representation for One-shot Progressive Face Swapping: Experiments

-Among all the methods, FaceShifter and our method can generate visually appealing face swapping results.
-However, FaceShifter has some difficulties in completely disentangling the identity information and the attribute information because of its fixed identity encoder.
-Comparatively, benefiting from the flexible framework, our method can generate more realistic face images that can faithfully preserve the identity of the source images while having the same attribute information as the target images.
+Since MegaFS, FSLSD and RAFSwap are mainly designed for high-resolution face swapping based on the pre-trained StyleGAN network, large discrepancies in skin colors and illuminations between the target images and the generated images can be seen in these methods (e.g., row 2 and row 4 of RAFSwap).
+In addition, MegaFs and FSLSD generate distinct face contours and ignore the source face shape because of the explicit blending of the generated images with the background.
+There are noticeable artifacts in the swapped results for these two methods (e.g., rows 2-3).
+Among all the methods, FaceShifter and our method generate visually appealing face swapping results.
+However, FaceShifter cannot completely disentangle identity and attribute information because of its fixed identity encoder.
+In contrast, benefiting from the flexible framework, our method can generate more realistic face images that can faithfully preserve the identity of the source images while having the same attribute information as the target images.
 Taking the synthetic images of our method in rows 1-5 as examples, the nose in row 1 and eyes in row 2 are similar to those of the source images, the eyebrow and beard are more similar to the source image in row 4, and the eye and mouth are more natural and realistic in row 5.